Natural gas-fired combined-cycle power plant

 It is the second power plant to be developed by Advanced Power in Ohio, after the Carroll County Energy project, which was commissioned in December 2017.

-The South Field Energy facility is being developed on a 20-acre site located approximately 4.8km north of Wellsville, Ohio.
+The South Field Energy facility is developed on a 20-acre site located approximately 4.8km north of Wellsville, Ohio.

 An interconnection service agreement for the project was signed between PJM, South Field Energy, and ATSI in January 2018.